raksonibs/docker_base_images/README.md

 ### Testing the images locally

-- Make your changes
-- Run `docker build . --build-arg RUBY_VERSION=2.3 -t base-image-test`
+- Make your changes, then run `docker build . --build-arg RUBY_VERSION=2.3 -t base-image-test` to build your image
-- Temporarily replace the base image of the app you'd like to test against by editing its Dockerfile to say `FROM base-image-test:latest`.
+- Temporarily replace the base image of the app you'd like to test against by editing its Dockerfile to say `FROM base-image-test:latest`

 ### Updating the images